Home Maintenance Checklist

 - Water heater – you should test the pressure relief valve on your water heater at least twice a year.
 Doing so will prevent any buildup and safeguard the unit against leaks.
 In addition, it will make your heater more efficient.
-If you’re not sure how to properly test your water heater, check out our hot water heater guidelines.
+If you’re not sure how to properly test your water heater, check out our water heater guidelines.

 Seasonal Home Maintenance Checklist

-Once the snow melts and the trees begin to bud, your home is ready for the spring clean and maintenance.
+Once the snow melts and the trees begin to bud, your home is ready for spring clean and maintenance.
 Here are some tips that will help you prepare your home for the rest of the year.

 - Inspect the exterior of your home – check if there are any cracks in the foundation or holes in the bricks or see if there is any paint chipping.
 In general, take a close look at your house and see if there are any repairs that need to be done.